Hunting With Physical Disabilities

 Roughly 700 people with physically disabilities hunt each year in New Hampshire.
 That's a growing number, reflecting a trend that more and more people are realizing their physical disabilities shouldn't keep them from enjoying the great outdoors.
 Indeed, they can and should take full advantage of New Hampshire's tremendous natural resources.

-The New Hampshire Fish and Game Department offers several permits for people with physical disabilities.
-Among them:
+The New Hampshire Fish and Game Department offers several permits for people with physical disabilities:

 - Permits are available for a permanent hunting and fishing license for paraplegics.